SolenoiData/Obsidian-HEP-EPN/CMS Initiative - Ecuador.md

 # Introduction to the basics

-This repository is intended to run in Obsidian, if you need further information please go to the [[README]] file.
+This repository is intended to run in Obsidian, if you need further information please go to the [[README]] file of [this GitHub repository](https://github.com/SolenoiData/Obsidian-HEP-EPN).
 If you need a few tutorials/material to start with some basic languages/programs, here there is a (non-complete and ongoing) list of suggested tutorials:

 -   [Git](https://swcarpentry.github.io/git-novice/index.html): Carpentry tutorials for the basics of how to use github/gitlab.
 This is useful to keep your code in a online repository.